alexandengstrom/python-quizzer/README.md

 python3 scripts/validate_json.py
 ```

-### Design Improvements
+### Other Improvements

 If you're skilled in TypeScript and React, feel free to improve the design and the user interface of the game.
+I am not an expert in this but I have have designed it as good as I could.
+I am sure you can do it better!

+Currently, the project includes automated tests for validating the JSON file format.
+However, the rest of the codebase does not have accompanying tests.
+Contributions to develop tests for other parts of the code are highly welcome and appreciated!

 ## Report Issues